Start the New Financial Year off Well for Marketing

 The bad news is that if you’re not taking advantage of that you’re being left behind.
-But with a bit of a plan you can make FY18 your best year yet.
+But with a bit of a plan, you can make this year your best year yet.

 Brand – who are you and what are you really selling?

 When you have established what is it that you do better than your competitors, and why they prefer you to anyone else, try to clearly and concisely articulate it.
 This is your brand proposition, and it will form the basis of, and help, every future marketing decision you make.

 By analysing exactly what makes your company stand out from its competitors, and how the company really benefits consumers, you’ll be able to establish your point of difference.